Dukecitysolutions/sentora-php7-upgrade/sentora_ubun14to16.04_upgrade_guide.md

-#Sentora Ubuntu 14.04 to 16.04 upgrade Guide
+# Sentora Ubuntu 14.04 to 16.04 upgrade Guide

-### login to server directly or thur SSH as root
+### Login to server directly or thur SSH as root
 ### and run the commands below and follow the instructions

 apt-get -y update
 apt-get -y install update-manager-core sudo do-release-upgrade
 ------------------------------------------------------------------------
-### upgrade will start downloading files
+### Upgrade will start downloading files
 It will say "Installing the upgrade can take serverals hours.
 Once the download has finished, the process cannot be canceled" Press [y] - then press Enter.
 ------------------------------------------------------------------------